alphagov/government-service-design-manual/templates-and-code/page-templates.md

 status: draft
 ---

-* TOC
-{:toc}

-# Page templates

 All pages on GOV.UK need to feel like they're part of the same service.
 In particular, the header and footer should be consistent across every page on the website.
-This guide explains how to use GOV.UK template code and copy.
+This guide explains how to use GOV.UK template code.

+{% include _toc.md %}

 ## The template code